IDSP22/Final_Project_Deep_Sedation/README.md

 * Do you consider the design is appropriate?
 * Did you find the dashboard useful?
-* Is the visualization fullfilling the purpose of sensibilize?
+* Is the visualization fullfilling the purpose of sensitize?
 * Are the colors used appropriate?
 * What would you modify?